J. Henry Edmunds: Construction and service

-When the steamboat Pennsylvania was built in 1896, the Edmunds was used as a auxiliary to her.
-The Pennsylvania was purchased by the United States Navy on May 23, 1898 from the Philadelphia Pilots' Association, she was replaced by the two remaining pilot boats the J. Henry Edmunds and the Ebe W. Tunnell.
-In November 1899, the Philadelphia Pilots' Association placed the Edmunds on a railway at the Jackson and Sharp Company for general overhauling and repairs.
+When the steamboat Pennsylvania was built in 1896, the J. Henry Edmunds was used as a auxiliary to her.
+The Pennsylvania was purchased by the United States Navy on May 23, 1898 from the Philadelphia Pilots' Association, she was replaced by the two remaining pilot boats the J. Henry Edmunds and Ebe W. Tunnell.
+In November 1899, the Philadelphia Pilots' Association placed the J. Henry Edmunds on a railway at the Jackson and Sharp Company for general overhauling and repairs.